Snaacky/thewiki/docs/getting-started/hentai.md

 - If a certain query doesn't return an expected upload, head to "Show Advanced Options" and click on "Browse Expunged Galleries"; uploads removed by users will be shown.
 However, keep in mind that the site is frequently subject to bothersome copyright takedowns.

 [Ex-Hentai](https://exhentai.org/)
-- Requires an E-Hentai account to be logged in to access; if the site remains blank after this, clear your browser's cookies or open a private tab and log in through there.
+- Requires an E-Hentai account to be logged in to access.
+If the site remains blank after this, clear your browser's cookies or open a private tab and log in through there.

 - Top place to look for content that may have been taken down from E-Hentai.